pingcap/blog/apache-flink-+-tidb-a-scale-out-real-time-data-warehouse-for-analytics-within-seconds.md

 aliases: ['/blog/flink-+-tidb-a-scale-out-real-time-data-warehouse-for-second-level-analytics/']
 ---

-Author: Zhi Qi (Real-time Analytics R&D engineer at PingCAP)
+**Author:** [Zhi Qi](https://github.com/LittleFall) (Real-time Analytics R&D engineer at PingCAP)

+**Transcreator:** [Caitin Chen](https://github.com/CaitinChen); **Editor:** Tom Dewan

 ![Data warehousing for real-time analytics](media/flink-tidb-real-time-analytics.jpg)

 When a data-driven company grows to a certain size, traditional data storage can no longer meet its needs.
 For real-time business intelligence, you need a real-time data warehouse.
 Companies can use real-time data warehouses to implement real-time Online Analytical Processing (OLAP) analytics, real-time data panels, real-time application monitoring, and real-time data interface services.

 **Some people think that a real-time data warehouse architecture is complex and difficult to operate and maintain.** Today, I will explain why that isn't true.
 [Apache Flink](https://flink.apache.org/flink-architecture.html) is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
 [TiDB](https://docs.pingcap.com/tidb/stable/overview) is an open-source, distributed, Hybrid Transactional/Analytical Processing (HTAP) database. **Thanks to Flink 1.11's enhanced support for the SQL language and TiDB's HTAP capabilities, we've combined Flink and TiDB to build an efficient, easy-to-use, real-time data warehouse that features horizontal scalability and high availability.**